-Dayna graduated with honors from both the University of Florida and Parsons School of Design where she studied design, illustration and fine arts.
-She holds a Web Development degree from Boston University and has studied at New York City's School of Visual Arts and Art League.
-Dayna’s current studies include studio time at DC's Artworks and the Torpedo Factory.
+Dayna graduated with honors from both the University of Florida and Parsons School of Design.
+Postgraduate work includes studies at School of Visual Arts, Smithsonian and The Art Students League of New York where she led courses in drawing and anatomy.
+Most recently, Dayna earned a Web Development degree from Center for Digital Arts at Boston University.
 She has lived and worked in New York City since 1992 and Washington, DC since 2005.

-During her time living in New York City, Dayna worked at TIME Magazine, Barron's, Tiffany & Co., and SONY and served as design director for the NYC Economic Development Corporation.
-She established her own practice with projects including work for AT&T, American Express, Girl Scouts, Businessweek, Verizon, Unicef, Forbes, Ralph Lauren, Louis Vuitton and the United Nations.
+During her time in NYC, Dayna worked at TIME Magazine, Barron's, Tiffany & Co., and SONY and served as design director for the NYC Economic Development Corporation.
+She established her own practice with clients ranging from AT&T and American Express to Businessweek and the United Nations.

-Dayna relocated to Washington, DC in 2005 as a Senior Manager and Creative Director for the E.W.
-Scripps Company where she played a key role in transforming them to the Scripps Media Center.
-Clients included HGTV, The Food Network, DIY, Fine Living, Verizon, Visa and Nascar.
-Dayna later consulted full-time at agencies from Ketchum PR, ASAE and Ogilvy to the U.S. Holocaust Museum.
+Relocating to Washington, DC in 2005, Dayna served as Senior Manager and Creative Director for the E.W.
+Scripps Company where she played a key role in their transformation to the Scripps Media Center.
+Clients included HGTV, The Food Network, Verizon, Visa and Nascar.
+She has worked as a designer and creative strategist for agencies such as Ketchum PR, Ogilvy and the U.S. Holocaust Museum.